-The Annie E. Casey Foundation today released Fostering Youth Transitions, a data brief that highlights the most comprehensive data set ever collected across all 50 states to assess how young people fare as they transition from foster care to adulthood.
+The Annie E. Casey Foundation today released Fostering Youth Transitions, a data brief that highlights the most comprehensive data set ever collected across all 50 states to assess the outcomes of foster care youth as they transition to adulthood.
 The brief gives a snapshot of how young people are served during foster care and leading up to this transition.
-Among the findings, the data show that young people transitioning from foster care across the country are lagging their peers in completing high school and gaining employment.
+Among the findings, the data show that young people transitioning from foster care across the country are lagging their peers in completing high school and gaining employment opportunities.
 We also know that a significant percentage are experiencing homelessness.

 Download the Data Brief